hmrc/customs-declarations-information/public/api/conf/1.0/docs/authorisation.md

-In the first release of this API any user authorised to use the API can query the status of any declaration.
+Only the authorised API users can query the status of any declaration.